Ares-Developers/Ares-docs/bugfixes/type1/chronoshiftwillsinkjumpjetunits.rst

-.. index:: Jumpjets; Jumpjet units will sink when chronoshifted into water.
+.. index:: Jumpjets; Jumpjet units will sink when chronoshifted into water

 ===================================
 Chronoshift Will Sink Jumpjet Units